Ashvini-27/BagCheck/README.md

-# BagCheck
-The ultimate modern expense tracker.
-Now features dual Weekly/Monthly budgeting, dynamic reality check visuals, and detailed analytics.
-Built with HTML, CSS, JS.
-# BagCheck 💸
+BagCheck 💸

 > **Secure the bag, don't fumble it.**

 **BagCheck** is a smart, interactive expense tracker designed to keep your finances in check without being boring.

-It features a **Dynamic "Cooked" Meter** that changes the entire app's color based on how much you've spent, and now includes **Dual Budgeting** so you can track your spending for the week *and* the month separately.
+It features a Dynamic Cooked Meter that changes the entire app's color based on how much you've spent, and now includes **Dual Budgeting** so you can track your spending for the week *and* the month separately.

 ## 🌟 New Features in Pro Edition